Spectral decomposition and high-accuracy Greens functions: Overcoming the Nyquist-Shannon limit via complex-time Krylov expansion

-At this point, the task is to determine $K^T_{AB}$ and we show in the following how this correction can be approximated efficiently using~\glspl{TN}.
-The key observation is that $K^T_{AB}$ describes the low\hyp frequency part of $G_{AB}$.
-In fact, truncating the Fourier transformation to a finite interval of size $T$ implies that the Greens function in frequency space is fully determined by sampling it with frequencies spaced by $\Delta \omega = 2/T$, according to the Nyquist\hyp Shannon sampling theorem~\cite{Nyquist1928,Shannon1949}.
-Therefore, information about the dependency of $G_{AB}$ on smaller frequencies $\omega\in[0,\Delta\omega]$ must be encoded in the correction $K^T_{AB}$.
-A second important observation is that in most systems the Greens function exhibits a finite spectral width, i.e., it is non\hyp zero only in a finite frequency interval.
-The latter is either a direct consequence of the finite spectral width of most Hamiltonians, or the fact that Greens functions are typically generated from few\hyp particle excitations, limiting the energy bandwidth.
-Both observations suggest that, ideally, $\hat K(T,\omega)$ is evaluated in a low\hyp energy subspace.
-In general, low\hyp energy subspaces are obtained by constructing Krylov spaces of the Hamiltonian under consideration via successively applying $\hat H$ to proper initial states, in our case $\ket{\varphi_{\mu}}$ with $\mu = A,B$.
+Harnessing additional information about the spectral properties encoded in $K^T_{AB}(\omega)$, also faint signals can be recovered, contrasting this approach to compressed sensing schemes~\cite{Tao2005,Tao2006} The task is now to determine $K^T_{AB}$ and we show in the following how this contribution can be approximated efficiently using~\glspl{TN}.
+The key observation is that $K^T_{AB}$ accounts for the low\hyp frequency part of $G_{AB}$.
+In fact, setting $\hat S \equiv 1$ essentially introduces a low\hyp pass filter on the time domain such that the Green's function in frequency space is fully determined from equally spaced samples $\tilde G^T_{AB}(\omega_k)$~\cite{Nyquist1928,Shannon1949}.
+Therefore, information about the dependency of $G_{AB}$ on smaller frequencies $\omega\in[0,\Delta\omega]$ must be encoded in $K^T_{AB}$.
+Moreover, the Green's function typically exhibits a finite spectral width, i.e., it is non\hyp zero only in a finite frequency interval because the states $\ket{\varphi_{\mu}}$ with $\mu=A,B$ are mostly obtained from local excitations above the ground state of $\hat H$.
+Thus, $\hat K(T,\omega)$ is ideally evaluated in a low\hyp energy subspace.
+In general, low\hyp energy subspaces are obtained by constructing Krylov spaces via successively applying $\hat H$ to proper initial states $\ket{\varphi_{\mu}}$.
 However, the low\hyp energy resolution in such a Krylov space converges slowly for critical systems or those with small gaps, hence limiting the applicability significantly~\cite{lanczos,lanczos_book,Freund2000}.
-We therefore pursue another approach building a Krylov space from time\hyp evolving the initial states along a complex contour $\tau(t) = t(1-\mathrm i\tan(\alpha))$.
-As a consequence, the time\hyp evolution operator can be decomposed as
+We therefore pursue another approach building a Krylov space from time\hyp evolving the initial states along a complex contour of segments $\tau = (1-\mathrm i\tan(\alpha)) \delta t$.
+The time\hyp evolution operator for each segment can be decomposed

-for a complex angle $\alpha \in [0,\pi/2]$.
-Here, the role of the exponential damping $\mathrm e^{-(\hat H-E_0) t\tan(\alpha)}$ is to suppress higher energy contributions such that the Krylov space
+for a complex angle $\alpha \in [0,\pi/2)$.
+Here, the role of the exponential damping $\mathrm e^{-\hat H \delta t\tan(\alpha)}$ is to suppress higher energy contributions such that the Krylov space